A Guide for Looking After Old Pets

 1. History Taking

-Before getting into the specifics of your dog’s health, the doctor will want to know about any recent changes in your pet’s habits or behavior.
+Before getting into the specifics of your dog’s health, the doctor will want to know about any recent changes in your pet’s habits or behaviour.

 Using our five senses (sight, touch, smell, etc.), we do a comprehensive physical examination.
 What the veterinarian will see is:

-Heart and Lungs: Paying attention for any irregularities in breathing or murmurs.
+Heart and Lungs: Pay attention to any irregularities in breathing or murmurs.

 Muscles and Joints: Detecting Atrophying Muscles and Arthritis.